wrgeorge1983/Tom/README.md

 - **Transport/Drivers** - Netmiko, scrapli, etc.
 - **Parsing engines and templates** - TextFSM, ttp, genie, etc.
 - **Rendering templates** - Jinja2, ttp, etc.
-- **Inventory** - TBD - something about talking to a SOT to get device inventory, map it to transport drivers, etc
-- **Security** - TBD - something about managing credentials, maybe also RBAC
+- **Inventory** - Talk to your source-of-truth, digest inventory files, map drivers to different gear from different vendors, make sure you use the correct
+    parsing templates, etc.
+- **Security** - Storing credentials in a way that won't give your security team a heart attack, using the right creds for the right gear, etc.

-All of these are solveable, but there's rarely a reason to solve them differently for each project.
+All of these are solvable, but there's rarely a reason to solve them differently for each project.
 Also, they can be cumbersome and fragile with unpleasant dependence on system details (looking at you, Templating Libraries!)